-As shown in Table 2, on average 2.35 kg of food waste is being collected per household per week since the main roll out was launched compared to the target of 1kg/hh/wk.
+As shown in Table 1 on average 2.70 kg of food waste was collected per household per week for the first 4 months of the new service compared to the target of 1.4kg/hh/wk.
 Tonnages are far higher than predicted.
-Other Authorities have seen a gradual reduction as residents recognise means of reducing food wastage.
-However, the service is confident that, working with our partners and continuing to measure the capture of available food waste.
-The service is confident that the revised food waste collection target of 1.4kg/hh/wk, used to support revised savings targets as part of the agreed Medium-Term Financial Strategy, will be achievable going forward.
+Other Authorities have seen a gradual reduction as residents recognise the need to reduce the amount of food they discard.
+However, the service is confident that the revised food waste collection target of 1.4kg/hh/wk, used to support revised savings targets as part of the agreed Medium-Term Financial Strategy, will be achievable going forward.
 Covid 19 related lockdowns and disruption to working patterns may have influenced the tonnages but it is an encouraging start to the new service which seems to be valued by residents.
+Data is still being collated but initial estimates put the current participation rate for food waste at around 80% and a further communications plan will be put in place to engage with those who do not currently use the food waste service as well as how to reduce food waste.